Maryvale Solar & Energy Storage Project

 -

-The solar farm is expected to operate for at least 30 years.
-After decommissioning, the infrastructure would be removed and returned to its pre-works condition.
-The project would not have any long-term effect on agricultural productivity or future land use.
+The utility-scale solar site is expected to operate for at least 30 years.
+After decommissioning, the infrastructure will be removed and returned to its pre-works condition.
+The Project will not have any long-term effects on agricultural productivity or future land use.

 We value your feedback

-For all general enquiries, complaints, and feedback regarding the Maryvale Solar and Energy Project, please get in touch via our contact form below.
+For all enquiries, feedback, and complaints regarding the Maryvale Solar & Energy Storage Project, please get in touch via our contact form below.

 We look forward to your feedback and will be pleased to assist.